ChrisKuklewicz/SafeSemaphore/README.md

 are stopped with killThread.
 The [GHC ticket #3160](http://hackage.haskell.org/trac/ghc/ticket/3160) reports this bad behavior of the usual
 QSem QSemN.

+Version 0.10.0 is the update to work with GHC 7.8 (deriving Typeable).

 Guide to modules
 ================